jordansissel/sysadvent/2011/15/article.md

 maintenance, and the how and why of disaster recovery and growth.

 Automating system administration addresses all the above and makes new things possible.
 For example, a software tool can respond faster than a human sysadmin to a deviation from configuration policy (something being broken).
 The corrective action can be automated, so chaos is kept to a minimum while not requiring human action.

-CFEngine 3 is modern configuration management tool that uses a descriptive language to document the intended end state of the system -- its desired configuration -- as well as why it is being configured this way.

 An introduction to CFEngine is out of scope for this post, but you can learn more [here](http://www.verticalsysadmin.com/config2010/),